 Mostly Active During Warm Months

 Common mosquitoes are mostly active during dusk and dawn, with the highest activity during warm months, but some invasive mosquitoes bite aggressively during the day.
-Call the District office at (408) 918-4770 if you encounter day-biting mosquitoes.
+Review our most frequently asked questions regarding the day-biting invasive Aedes mosquito and call the District office at (408) 918-4770 if you encounter day-biting mosquitoes.
 If you are active outdoors during that time, prevent mosquito bites by wearing long sleeves, pants, and insect repellent approved by the Environmental Protection Agency (EPA).
 For more information about repellents, visit the EPA or the California Department of Public Health.

 Public Health Concern